Tdhtdhtdhtdhtdh: Sound Effects!

 True, but I have seen them go in the field for like forest walks and stuff.
 So there's a mix of everything.

 There's not like just one way to do things.
-Right, Right, true.
+Right, true.

 there was in that New Yorker profile, one of the Foley artists talks about a Halloween mask of the tin man that got handed down from her former Foley partner when he retired.

-And she was like, nothing will ever make this sound. it's like a sh like it's described as a yawning shit sound
+And she was like, nothing will ever make this sound.
+It's like a shit, like it's described as a yawning shit sound.

-like, that's what, what makes a movie like engrossing or,
+like, that's what makes a movie like engrossing or,

-you know, at the very least, extremely realistic, like that level of attention to detail.
+you know, at the very least, extremely realistic.
+Like that level of attention to detail.

 Yeah.

-Or if you're not paying attention to detail like that, it makes something stand out as, and you may not even recognize it, but subconsciously it may just
+Or if you're not paying attention to detail like that, it makes something stand out.

 a sound may sit wrong if they don't do it right.
 Yeah, like if somebody sits on a leather couch and it makes a yawning shh sound,